universal-ctags/ctags/docs/developers.rst

         contributors to tasks that they may be able to help with.
 With time, I may end up contributing directly to ctags development, but my C skills are not so great at the moment.

+Szymon Tomasz Stefanek <s.stefanek@gmail.com>

+	I'm a multilanguage developer and I use ctags with my own text editor which has some IDE capabilities.
+I'm the maintainer of the new C/C++ parser.